-- 2. Once both servers are up (shown green) browse to the VIP address and verify that you see the web page from each Real Server: - Halt Web1 using the Halt option for Web1 in the System Overview and verify that content is served by Web2 on a browser refresh (CTRL-F5) - Halt Web2 using the Halt option for Web2 in the System Overview and verify that content is served by Web1 on a browser refresh (CTRL-F5)
+- 2. Once both servers are up (shown green) browse to the VIP address and verify that you see the web page from each Real Server: - Halt Web1 using the Halt option for Web1 in the System Overview and verify that content is served by Web2 on a browser refresh (CTRL-F5) - Halt Web2 using the Halt option for Web2 in the System Overview and verify that content is served by Web1 on a browser refresh (CTRL-F5) - Note

-For more configuration examples using Layer 7 SNAT mode and also Layer 4 DR mode, Layer 4 NAT mode & Layer 4 SNAT mode, please refer to Configuration Examples.
+For more configuration examples using Layer 7 SNAT mode as well as other modes, please refer to Configuration Examples.

-Note For more information on verifying your test environment and for ways to diagnose any issues you may have, please refer to Testing Load Balanced Services.
+For additional guidance on diagnosing and resolving any issues you may have, please also refer to Diagnostics & Troubleshooting.